 Different from fish oils, krill oil is made from small crustaceans with a shrimplike appearance called krill.
-These tiny creatures are commonly found on the coastline of Antarctica, Canada, and Japan.
+These tiny creatures are commonly found on the coastlines of Antarctica, Canada, and Japan.

 Krill oil supplements have become popular among pet owners due to the several health benefits they offer to dogs and cats.
 You will know more about these as you continue reading.

-5 Health Benefits of Krill Oil for Dogs
+5 Health Benefits of Krill Oil to Dogs